hannankhan888/Estimation-of-Daily-Bicycle-Traffic-Using-Machine-and-Deep-Learning-Techniques/README.md

 pip install -r requirements.txt
 ```

-The data is availble in 'data/'
+The data is available in 'data/'
 _**NOTE:**_ The data does not include the feature 'strava_count' as that is proprietary data.
 In order to run this code, that column is necessary.

 ## Project Structure

 This project is split into multiple .ipynb files.
 Each file corresponds with one or more models that we tested on our data.
 (For example: the 'DNN_Route.ipynb' file contains the deep neural network models we created/evaluated with dimension-reduced data, normal data, scaled data, ...)
 Within each hyperparameter search, we have included the 'Wall Time' which is the time it took for our computer to run that particular piece of code.

 ## Pre-trained Models

 The pretrained models are available in the appropriate folder.
 (For example: the CNN models are available in the 'models/' folder under the specifc model name I want.
-In the following code snipped I chose the CNN model based on 45 scaled variables and one convolutional layer.)
+In the following code snippet I chose the CNN model based on 45 scaled variables and one convolutional layer.)

+I can load this model in two different ways:
-To obtain the model architecture, we must load the approprate '......study.pkl' file using:
+1. To obtain the model architecture, we must load the approprate '......study.pkl' file using:
 ```
 study = joblib.load("cnn_trials/cnn_45_scaled_one_conv_lyr_study.pkl")
 print("Best trial until now:")